 Reporting of Results:

-The manufacturer shall notify the Executive Officer within 30 days of identifying any vehicle that does not meet any of the requirements of subsection (e)(3).
+The manufacturer shall notify the Executive Officer within 30 days of identifying any vehicle that does not meet one or more of the requirements of subsection (e)(3).
 The manufacturer shall submit a written report describing the problem(s) identified to the Executive Officer.
 The written report shall include proposed corrective action to remedy the problem(s), including an implementation timeframe, for the Executive Officer’s approval.
-Factors to be considered by the Executive Officer in approving the proposed corrective action shall include the severity of the problem(s), the ability of service technicians to access the required information, the ability of CARB to access the information needed to conduct vehicle testing, the impact on equipment and tool manufacturers, and the amount of time prior to implementation of the proposed corrective action.
+Factors to be considered by the Executive Officer in approving the proposed corrective action shall include the severity of the problem(s), the ability of service technicians to access the required information, the ability of CARB to access the information needed to conduct vehicle testing, the impact on equipment and tool manufacturers, and the amount of time between identification of the problem(s) and implementation of the proposed corrective action.
+The Executive Officer shall notify the manufacturer in writing within 30 days of receiving the written report whether the proposed corrective action is approved.

 For any vehicle that meets all the requirements of subsection (e)(4), the manufacturer shall submit a report of the test results and the test log file to the Executive Officer within 90 days of that vehicle’s testing.